energywebfoundation/iam-client-lib/docs/api/interfaces/modules_claims.IssueClaimOptions.md

 • `Optional` **expirationTimestamp**: `number`

-Defines how long the claim is valid (milliseconds)
+A Unix timestamp expressed in milliseconds of when the claim expires.

 ___